 - Mix all dry ingredients together in large bowl.

 - Heat coconut oil, peanut butter and honey in microwave safe bowl (1 min high) or heat on stove, until melted.
 Stir to combine.
+Caution! the honey will be HOT!
+Once the honey is melted it will be hot enough to melt the other ingredients.

 - Pour melted mixture over dry oat mixture and stir until all dry ingredients are moistened.